colmena/colmena/README.md

     $ cd admin
     $ nps dev

+### Running on other host than localhost

+By default the development stack assumes that the API and Admin are both started on localhost (using `0.0.0.0`).

+When this is not the case, the admin needs to know on which IP address it can reach the API.
+In order to do this, you need to specify the `api.baseUrl` config property, which you can control using the `API_BASE_URL` environment variable.

+    $ API_BASE_URL=http://192.168.12.34:3000 nps dev

+> Make sure to leave out the trailing slash in the `API_BASE_URL` variable.

+You should now be able to connect to the Admin on http://192.168.12.34:9000 and it should connect to the API.

 ### More commands

 For a list of all the commands available run `nps` in the project dir or in one of the components.